In this post, you will find a lot of helpful information to plan your trip to Italy.

 I suggest at least four days.
-You will still only scratch the surface, but it will give you an idea if you would like to return one day and explore more.
+Of course, you will still only scratch the surface, but it will give you an idea if you would like to return one day and explore more.

 I have a unique planning formula that I follow when planning each of my trips.
 Each trip starts at four days and includes a day trip.
 This way, I get to explore my location as well as venture further afield and experience more.

 I loved Campo dei Fiori.
 It was close enough to the most famous sights to walk, but not be right in the middle of the tourist area.
 The area had an abundance of shops, everything from food, clothes, markets and the most delightful bakery!
 Which we visited each morning for breakfast.

 It was nice staying in an apartment with locals as neighbours, doing our shopping each day at the market in the square.

 You can find apartments in this area on Airbnb, or several of the hotels in the area would be great too.

 The area around Piazza Navona would be a good choice for accommodation as well.

 Day trips are a great way to see more without having to pack up and move on.